Directly Estimating Mixed-State Entanglement with Bell Measurement Assistance

 Finally, we investigate the statistical error of the FSRM scheme by taking $p_2$ of a two-photon state as an example.
 The total measurement time is $N=N_U*N_M$, i.e., the multiplication of rounds and shot-number.
 The impact of $N_M$ and $N$ on the convergence of the statistical error is illustrated in Fig.~\ref{fig:converging}, in which each line represents the results of over 100 independent experiments.
 For FSRM, one can get an estimation of every 2-shot from $N_M$-shot under the same unitary, and finally, the result is averaged for all $N_U$ unitaries.
 For RM, we utilize all $N_M$-shot under the same unitary to compute the conditional probability $\pr(\mb{b}|U)$, which becomes equivalent to our FSRM scheme as $N_M$ tends to be large enough, as shown in Fig.~\ref{fig:converging} for $N_M=200$.
 Notably, if $N$ is fixed, a smaller $N_M$, i.e., more diversifying unitaries, yields better performance.
 Through linear regression, we ascertain $\log \mathrm{Err} = -0.5\log N + 0.4393$ as $N_M=2$, and for RM ($N_M=200$), $\log \mathrm{Err} = -0.5\log N +0.8726$, which is labeled by a cross mark in Fig.~\ref{fig:converging}.
 Consequently, utilizing FSRM results in a 4.3 dB improvement in estimation compared to the original RM.

-\emph{Discussion---} In this work, we advance the RM framework by integrating BM and few-shot post-processing strategies.
-We demonstrate its effectiveness in estimating PT moments for challenging mixed-state entanglement quantification, a task previously impossible with the RM scheme employing only local random unitaries.
+\textit{Discussion---} In this work, we advance the RM framework by integrating BM and few-shot post-processing strategies.
+We demonstrate its effectiveness in estimating PT moments for challenging mixed-state entanglement quantification.
 The BM-enhanced FSRM exhibits robustness to imperfections and noise in random unitary realization, while its few-shot feature ensures efficient post-processing.
-In addition, we introduce an error mitigation technique for BM to enhance the practicality of the scheme even further.
-Furthermore, it is worth mentioning that for an n-qubit state, only BM among two qubits is necessary, ensuring scalability for large-scale quantum systems.
+It is worth mentioning that for an n-qubit state, only BM among two qubits is necessary, ensuring scalability for large-scale quantum systems.
+Additionally, we find that, under a fixed measurement resource, the way with more versatile measurement settings with fewer repeats per setting is more efficient, challenging previous estimation protocol with fixed number measurement settings and many repeats per setting.

 We expect BM-enhanced FSRM can be further applied to other important scenarios in quantum information and physics, like quantum algorithm design \cite{Lubasch2020nonlinear,Yamamoto2021metrology,zhou2022hybrid} and quantum chaos diagnosis \cite{Vermersch2019Scrambling,garcia2021quantum}.
-The introduction of other joint entangling unitaries and the extension to boson and fermion systems are also promising \cite{Zhao2021Fermionic,Gandhari2022CV}.
 Our research significantly enriches the scope of RM, and advances it in real-world quantum experiments, especially in the characterization of photonic systems.

-\emph{Acknowledgements---} This work was supported by the Innovation Program for Quantum Science and Technology (Nos.
+\textit{Acknowledgements---} This work was supported by the Innovation Program for Quantum Science and Technology (Nos.
 2021ZD0301200, 2021ZD0301400, 2021ZD0302000), National Natural Science Foundation of China (Grant Nos.
 12122410, 12350006, 12205048, 11821404), Anhui Initiative in Quantum Information Technologies (AHY060300), the Fundamental Research Funds for the Central Universities (Grant No. WK2030000038, WK2470000034).